nprapps/dailygraphics/README.md

 Second, open the COPY Google Spreadsheet for the pre-existing graphic template ("line_chart" in the example above).
 Make a copy of this document and adjust the headline in the copy to match the new chart type.
 Be sure to make this new spreadsheet public.
 (Share > Get Shareable Link > Can View)

 Third, modify the new template to render your new chart type.
-You can test your graphic template using the local server, for instance: http://localhost:8000/templates/scatterplot/?refresh=1
+Be sure to remove any dependencies you don't need for this graphic type.
+You can test your graphic template using the local server, for instance: [http://localhost:8000/templates/scatterplot/?refresh=1](http://localhost:8000/templates/scatterplot/?refresh=1)

 Before you can use your new template you'll also need to add a fab command.
 In ``fabfile/__init__.py`` scroll down to the tasks for creating graphics and add a task for your new template, like this: